🇬🇧 UK · 2026/27 · Free

 4. Your tax code doesn't change — but your taxable gross will be lower.

-For official HMRC guidance on salary sacrifice, see the GOV.UK salary sacrifice guidance.
+For official HMRC guidance, see GOV.UK salary sacrifice guidance.
 To understand how your pension deductions appear on your payslip, read our pension deduction explainer.

 Frequently asked questions

 It can.
 Your official gross salary is reduced, which is what mortgage lenders see.
 Some lenders will add salary sacrifice back; others won't.
-Always tell your mortgage advisor that you're using salary sacrifice.
-This is worth checking before taking on a large sacrifice amount.
+Always tell your mortgage advisor that you're using salary sacrifice before taking on a large sacrifice amount.

-Yes — employers can also offer salary sacrifice for: Cycle to Work schemes, electric vehicle leasing (ULEV), childcare vouchers (legacy only, now replaced by Tax-Free Childcare), and some employer-provided equipment.
+Yes — employers can also offer salary sacrifice for: Cycle to Work schemes, electric vehicle leasing (ULEV), childcare vouchers (legacy only), and some employer-provided equipment.
 Each has different tax and NI treatment.

-Salary sacrifice cannot legally reduce your hourly rate below the National Minimum Wage (or National Living Wage if you're 21+).
-Your employer should prevent this from happening, but it's worth checking if you're paid close to the minimum wage threshold.
+Salary sacrifice cannot legally reduce your hourly rate below the National Minimum Wage (£12.71/hr for 21+ in 2026/27).
+Your employer should prevent this from happening automatically, but it's worth checking if you're paid close to the minimum.

-It can reduce your NI-able earnings slightly, which affects your state pension entitlement — but the effect is usually very small.
+It can reduce your NI-able earnings slightly.
 You need 35 qualifying years for a full state pension.
-If you already have 35+ years, the impact is zero.
-If you're younger, weigh the immediate tax saving against the long-term NI contribution record.
+If you already have 35+ qualifying years, the impact is zero.
+For younger workers, the immediate tax saving usually outweighs the marginal effect on state pension entitlement.

-No. In a net pay arrangement, contributions reduce your taxable income but NI is still charged on the full gross.
+No. In a net pay arrangement contributions reduce your taxable income but NI is still charged on the full gross.
 Salary sacrifice reduces both your taxable income AND your NI-able income, so the saving is greater.
-A relief at source pension takes contributions from post-tax pay and adds basic rate relief — this is worst for higher rate taxpayers.
+Relief at Source is the least efficient method for higher-rate taxpayers.